pytorch/pytorch/docs/source/named_tensor.rst

 Subsystems
 ^^^^^^^^^^

+Autograd is supported, see :ref:named_tensors_autograd-doc`.
+Because gradients are currently unnamed, optimizers may work but are untested.

 NN modules are currently unsupported.
 This can lead to the following when calling modules with named tensor inputs:
 - NN module parameters are unnamed, so outputs may be partially named.
 - NN module forward passes have code that don't support named tensors and will error out appropriately.

-Because gradients are currently unnamed (:ref:`named_tensors_autograd-doc`), optimizers may work but are untested.

-We also do not support the following subsystems, though some may work:
+We also do not support the following subsystems, though some may work out of the box:
 - distributions
 - serialization (:func:`torch.load`, :func:`torch.save`)
 - multiprocessing